When the Practitioner Becomes the Patient

 The significance of Brandt’s decision to pursue palliative care and be vocal about it cannot be overstated.
 A new study in the Journal of Palliative Medicine found that an estimated 71% of US adults have never heard of palliative care.
 The researchers emphasize that “addressing this awareness gap is a priority to change norms around using palliative care services.”

 A large majority of Californians want to talk to their physician about their wishes for care at the end of life but haven’t done so.
 A statewide survey in 2011 found that 79% of Californians would want to discuss their wishes for medical treatment with their physician if they became seriously ill.
 However, only 7% say their physician has asked about their wishes.
-CHCF funded that survey and is supporting an updated version to be released in the fall on attitudes and experiences with serious illness and end-of-life care with a focus on low-income populations.
+CHCF funded that survey and is supporting an updated version to be released in the fall on attitudes and experiences with serious illness and end-of-life care with a focus on populations with low incomes.

 Physicians may be reluctant to have these tough conversations with their patients because they feel unsure about how to handle the topic, according to a national survey of physicians commissioned by the John A. Hartford Foundation, the Cambria Foundation, and CHCF.
 While 89% of respondents said it was extremely or very important for providers to talk to patients about the options for care that best fit their personal wishes, only 29% reported having formal training in talking with patients and families about end-of-life care.
 Nearly half of surveyed physicians said they frequently or sometimes feel unsure of what to say during such conversations.